nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

-There are tradeoffs involved in the implementation of a migratory typing system, however, and (as we will see) different implementations may focus on different goals that the three above.
+There are tradeoffs involved in the implementation of a migratory typing system, however, and (as we will see) different implementations may focus on different goals than the three above.

 A typical migratory typing system adds a static type checker to a dynamically typed language ([examples](/blog/2018/10/06/a-spectrum-of-type-soundness-and-performance/index.html)),